 We purchased these fantastic books by Usborne Playtime, but they had just found their way to a bookshelf unused.
 As it turns out, they were the perfect place to start for my youngest kids!

-I Can Draw Animals gives you easy to follow step by step instructions for creating lots of different animals.
+I Can Draw Animals This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. gives you easy to follow step by step instructions for creating lots of different animals.
 My son who felt that “he would never ben able to learn how to draw”, taught himself how to draw an adorable tiger using this book- and he was just so proud of his creativity!

-I Can Draw People will help younger kids move from stick figure drawings to dimensional drawings of people with personality!
+I Can Draw People This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. will help younger kids move from stick figure drawings to dimensional drawings of people with personality!

 Teach Kids How to Draw by Watching Videos